 Accepted: 26 January 2007

 The length distribution of tread-milling actin filaments has been measured in vitro, in the presence of severing and cross-linking proteins.
 The cross-linking proteins induce the formation of bundles, and we present here a kinetic model for this system which takes into account the inherent asymmetry and non-equilibrium nature of the tread-milling actin filaments.
 The effects of actin cross-linkers is to make the length distribution of filaments inside bundles narrower compared to free filaments.
 We get good agreement with the available experimental data.

-87.15.Nn – Properties of solutions; aggregation and crystallization of macromolecules.
+PACS: 87.16.Ka – Filaments, microtubules, their networks, and supramolecular assemblies / 87.15.Nn – Properties of solutions; aggregation and crystallization of macromolecules

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.